t4d-gmbh/git-and-its-remotes/source/content/popular_remotes/github.md

-## GitHub
+## GitHub <i class="fab fa-github"></i>

 GitHub is a leading platform for hosting and managing code repositories, enabling collaboration, issue tracking, and CI/CD workflows.
-Founded in 2008 and acquired by Microsoft in 2018, it is known for its user-friendly interface and extensive community support.
+Founded in 2008 and acquired by Microsoft in 2018{% if page %}[^sn1]{% endif %}, it is known for its user-friendly interface and extensive community support.

+{% if page %}
+[^sn1]: Before the acquisition, GitHub was an open-source platform, and the acquisition raised concerns about the platform's future direction and lead to an exodus of users to other platforms like GitLab.
+{% endif %}

 **Pros:**
 - User-friendly interface